w3f/polkadot-wiki/docs/learn-DOT.md

 ### DOT for Consensus

 DOT will be used to facilitate the consensus mechanism that underpins Polkadot.
-In order for the platform to function and allow for valid transactions to be carried out across parachains, Polkadot will rely on holders of DOT to play active roles.
+For the platform to function and allow for valid transactions to be carried out across parachains, Polkadot will rely on holders of DOT to play active roles.
 Participants will put their DOT at risk (via staking) to perform these functions.
 The staking of DOT acts as a disincentive for malicious